bcgov/nr-broker/docs/operations_secret_sync.md

 # Tools Secret Syncronization

-Note: Vault has an enterprise unrelated features for doing secret syncronization as well.
+Note: This document is about NR Broker secret syncronization.
+Vault can do secret syncronization as well.

 ## Github Secrets